Join the practice

 At present we are running an open list.

-The Practice has limited registration forms that are available to eligible patients on Wednesday mornings from 11:00 am.
+The Practice has limited registration forms that are available to eligible patients on the last Wednesday of each month from 09:00 am.
 They are available on a first come first served basis.
+Click here to register online.

 Brewer Street Surgery has aways given our patients a named registered GP but if you are unsure who your GP is or request a specific GP - please contact the surgery to check your named GP.